AIInfraExpert/sme-ai-infra-diagnostics/docs/ai-operating-model-canvas.md

 # AI Operating Model Canvas

-**A strategic blueprint for orchestrating AI adoption in small and midsized enterprises.**
+**A strategic blueprint for orchestrating AI adoption in small and mid-sized enterprises.**

 The **AI Operating Model Canvas** is a visual tool designed by **Nadis Intelligence™** to help leadership teams map, align, and evolve their AI infrastructure.
 It is the central framework used in our consulting, diagnostics, and workshops.